Congratulations Class of 2024!

 For safety reasons, guests are to remain seated for the duration of the ceremony.
 All aisles, passageways, and handicapped seating locations are to be kept open at all times.
 Guests are not allowed to stand at the railing at any location during any time prior to or during commencement.

 Seating is on a first-come, first-served basis and is not reserved in any section (except for graduating students and faculty).
 Families shall consider arriving together to avoid any disruption or conflict regarding seating prior to or during the event.

 Commencement is both a joyous and solemn event.
 Please express your excitement in ways that will not prevent others from hearing the speaker and enjoying the ceremony.

 Exiting After the Ceremony

 Commencement closes with the recessional.
 All graduates are expected to participate in both the processional and the recessional.
 We have requested they do not make plans that will require them to leave the ceremony before it ends.
 We recommend any plans for post-ceremony celebrations to be made a reasonable time after the ceremony ends to allow for travel time.
-Guests are asked to remain seated until all graduates have exited the Wilson Complex.
+Guests are asked to remain seated until all graduates have exited the recessional.

 It is suggested that graduating students pre-plan a meeting location outside of the venue for themselves and their guests after the ceremony, to alleviate congestion while exiting.